Digital Turbine (NASDAQ:APPS) Issues Q1 2022 Earnings Guidance

-Digital Turbine (NASDAQ:APPS) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $0.310-0.310 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.210.
+Digital Turbine (NASDAQ:APPS) updated its first quarter 2022 earnings guidance on Tuesday.
+The company provided EPS guidance of $0.310-0.310 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.210.
 The company issued revenue guidance of $188 million-192 million, compared to the consensus revenue estimate of $101.94 million.

-Digital Turbine (NASDAQ:APPS) last released its earnings results on Monday, May 31st.
-The software maker reported $0.25 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.20 by $0.05.
-The firm had revenue of $95.08 million during the quarter, compared to analyst estimates of $95.10 million.
-Digital Turbine had a return on equity of 59.51% and a net margin of 17.50%.
-Digital Turbine’s revenue was up 141.6% compared to the same quarter last year.
-During the same period last year, the business posted $0.05 earnings per share.
-As a group, equities analysts predict that Digital Turbine will post 1.28 EPS for the current year.
+A number of equities analysts have recently weighed in on the company.
+Craig Hallum boosted their target price on Digital Turbine from $90.00 to $105.00 and gave the stock a buy rating in a research note on Tuesday, March 23rd.
+Maxim Group boosted their target price on Digital Turbine from $111.00 to $132.00 and gave the stock a buy rating in a research note on Wednesday, June 2nd.
+Roth Capital boosted their target price on Digital Turbine from $100.00 to $115.00 and gave the stock a buy rating in a research note on Tuesday, March 23rd.
+Zacks Investment Research upgraded Digital Turbine from a hold rating to a strong-buy rating and set a $82.00 target price on the stock in a research note on Tuesday, May 4th.
+Finally, Canaccord Genuity boosted their target price on Digital Turbine from $85.00 to $86.00 and gave the stock a hold rating in a research note on Wednesday, June 2nd.
+One equities research analyst has rated the stock with a hold rating, six have assigned a buy rating and one has given a strong buy rating to the stock.
+The stock currently has a consensus rating of Buy and a consensus price target of $82.44.

-In other news, CTO Christine Collins sold 40,000 shares of Digital Turbine stock in a transaction dated Tuesday, June 15th.
-The stock was sold at an average price of $70.02, for a total transaction of $2,800,800.00.
-Following the sale, the chief technology officer now owns 40,000 shares in the company, valued at $2,800,800.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-6.20% of the stock is currently owned by insiders.
+In other Digital Turbine news, CTO Christine Collins sold 40,000 shares of the business’s stock in a transaction on Tuesday, June 15th.
+The shares were sold at an average price of $70.02, for a total transaction of $2,800,800.00.
+Following the sale, the chief technology officer now owns 40,000 shares of the company’s stock, valued at approximately $2,800,800.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Insiders own 6.20% of the company’s stock.

 Digital Turbine Company Profile